 It is important to have this information readily available if you are ever pulled over by police while driving.
 You might also need to provide it if you are in an accident or plan to lease a vehicle.

-The proof of insurance format varies from company to company.
-In most cases, you will get a small card that is either printed or electronic.
-Make sure to carry a paper copy in your vehicle — if you were in an accident and incapacitated, police officers wouldn’t be able to access your phone.
+Make sure to carry a paper copy in your vehicle — if you were in an accident and incapacitated, police officers couldn’t access your phone.

 Car insurance estimator tool